 For your own protection, we recommend that you personally take steps to prepare for an emergency.
 Citizens should be capable of being self-sufficient for 72 hours after an incident, click here to find information on personal emergency preparedness.

-EMERGENCY SOCIAL SERVICES UNIT
+EMERGENCY SUPPORT SERVICES UNIT

 NORTH EAST BC EMERGENCY & PUBLIC ALERTS OVERVIEW